Detecting Underspecification with Local Ensembles: Experiments

 \subsection{Active Learning}

 Finally, we consider the case where we know our model has blind spots, but do not know where they are.
-We use active learning to probe this situation.
-If underdetermination is an important factor in extrapolation, then local ensembles should be useful for selecting the most useful points to add to our training set.
+We use active learning to probe this situation, with the hypothesis that the most useful points to add to our training set may be among the most underspecified.
 We use MNIST \citep{lecun2010mnist} and FashionMNIST \citep{xiao2017online} for our active learning experiments.
 We begin the first round with a training set of twenty: two labelled data points from each of the ten classes.
 In each round, we train to a minimum validation loss using the current training set.
 After each round, we select ten new points from a randomly selected pool of 500 unlabelled points, and add those ten points and their labels to our training set.
-We compare local ensembles (selecting the points with the highest extrapolation scores using the loss-gradient variant) to a random baseline selection mechanism.
+We compare local ensembles (selecting the points with the highest underspecification scores using the loss-gradient variant) to a random baseline selection mechanism.
 In Fig. \ref{fig:active-learning}, we show that our method outperforms the baseline on both datasets, and this improvement increases in later rounds of active learning.
 We only used 10 eigenvectors in our Lanczos approximation, which we found to be a surprisingly effective approximation; we did not observe improvement with more eigenvectors.
 This experiment serves to emphasize the flexibility of our method: by detecting an underlying property of the model, we are able to use the method for a range of tasks (active learning as well as OOD detection).